 No doubt the grieving families would have felt a particular solace in the idea of a religious artwork dedicated to their dead placed prominently in a parish church, in the midst of their local community.
 Such a work would express the continuity of existence, while simultaneously acknowledging a grievous loss.

 These windows would not have been cheap, so it is curious to think that we often know very little about the young men memorialised in these works.

-Sidney Cox “of Schools Cottage, Kingsland, Shrewsbury”, a private in the Irish Guards, died on 15 Dec 1917 from wounds suffered at the Battle of Cambrai.
-In Marga’s magnificent window, he is seen receiving a martyr’s crown – symbolising his ‘sacrifice’ -, as two soldier saints of old (Saints Martin and Ignatius) look on.
+Eugene, a private in the Irish Guards, died on 15 Dec 1917 from wounds suffered at the Battle of Cambrai.
+In Marga’s magnificent window, we see scenes from the lives of two soldier saints of old (Saints Martin and Ignatius).

 The total of memorial windows by Margaret is listed as an appendix in Arthur Rope’s outstanding book about her works; photos of almost all of them are there too.

-At St Hildeburgh’s in Hoylake, one of the few Anglican churches in which one can see her work, there is the St George window, in memory of one James H Getty (1919).
+At St Hildeburgh’s in Hoylake, one of the few Anglican churches in which one can see her work, there is the window in memory of James H Getty (1919).

 It is hard for us nowadays to grasp the sheer vastness of the death toll from World War one, or the bewilderment and grief that affected the public as it was faced with the enormity of the numbers.

 While Marga was fortunate in that none of her immediate family were killed in the war, it is sobering to think that, through her work, she chose to take on and interpret the grief of families devastated by the overwhelming death-count of that war.